xmartlabs/xmartlabs.github.io/_posts/2020-04-23-protecting-your-frontend-from-a-bad-backend.md

 This is useful, for example, if the user is allowed to edit their data, or is allowed to create a product.

 What if my API is great and they return exactly the data I need with the perfect nomenclature of keys?
-Serializers are also useful in this case.
+Serializers are also useful in this case!
 They will still act as a protector of your data in case the API changes in the future, so I'd recommend using these no matter what.

 ### Models

-Up to now we've seen how our controllers help us encapsulate requests to our API and also how serializers protect our app by acting as firewalls of data.
+Up to now, we've seen how our controllers help us encapsulate requests to our API, and also how serializers protect our app by acting as firewalls of data.
 You might think that we should be done with this.
 Our frontend is protected and decoupled from our API as much as we can.
 And that assumption is... true.
-Models are not used to decouple our frontend from the backend, nor protect the data.
+Models are not meant to decouple our frontend from the backend, nor protect our data.
 They are used to inject *meaning* and *value* into our data.
 Simply speaking, they are classes that represent concepts on our frontend.
 The advantage of models is that they are, in a certain way, **owned** by the frontend.